Does this sound familiar?

-You had been working with your prospect for a while; there’s a decent understanding of the scope; you even had gone into detailed discussion about some risky aspects; the deal is now signed and the project is ready to start.
+You had been working with your prospect for a while; there’s a decent understanding of the scope; you even had gone into detailed discussion about some risky aspects; the deal is now signed and the enterprise software project is ready to start.
 Younger developers look convinced that this time things will be done right from the start and the project will go smoothly.
-The prospect can’t wait to get this great new product that will be built.
+The prospect can’t wait to get this great new product built.
 There’s excitement and high expectations.
-This is a great moment, right?.
+This is a great moment, right?

 Well, not for me.
 I swear I’m not a pessimist, it is just that after 20 years, these are the two main thoughts in my head: